yogiehartanto/open-telemetry/README.md

 1st things 1st :

 A.
-- put file docker folder to C:
+- put docker folder to C:
 - PS from C:\docker
 - docker compose up -d
 - docker should be run